kaiaai/micro_ros_arduino_kaia/README.md

 and download the latest `Source code (zip)` release
 - Launch your Arduino IDE, open the Sketch -> Include library -> Add .ZIP Library... menu and select the downloaded file named `micro_ros_arduino_kaia-2.0.7-iron.zip` (the actual version digits may differ)
-- In your Arduino IDE, configure Tools -> Board as "ESP32 Dev Module" and leave the board settings at their defaults

 ## Install library using git
 Alternatively, you can `git clone` this library as follows.
 This method may be useful if you need to edit library files or check out different versions of the library.